Australian Bravery Decorations

 Group Bravery Citation shall be awarded for a collective act of bravery, by a group of persons in extraordinary circumstances that is considered worthy of recognition.

-- Letters Patent and regulations
+- Letters Patent, Regulations and Determinations

 - images and descriptions of what each award looks like; and